-Peter Lachmann is an immunologist who investigates the mechanisms by which the immune system protects against pathogens.
+Peter Lachmann was an immunologist who investigated the mechanisms by which the immune system protects against pathogens.
 The same mechanisms cause inflammation and can give rise to disease.
-Peter is an expert on complement, a system that contributes largely to these mechanisms.
+Peter was an expert on complement, a system that contributes largely to these mechanisms.

-Peter was founding President of the Academy of Medical Sciences and has been active in policy and ethical aspects of medical science in a number of key areas such as vaccination policy, stem cell research and genetically modified crops.
-Peter has received several international awards and was knighted in 2002.
+Peter was founding President of the Academy of Medical Sciences and was active in policy and ethical aspects of medical science in a number of key areas such as vaccination policy, stem cell research and genetically modified crops.
+Peter received several international awards and was knighted in 2002.

 Emeritus Sheila Joan Smith Professor of Immunology, Centre For Veterinary Science, University of Cambridge